Urgent issue at home or on private property

 You can, but if the RV is already unusable or the tank is actively at risk of overflow, calling is the better first step.

-The city, exact location, whether the RV is in a campground or storage lot, and whether the problem is black tank, grey tank, or both.
+The city, exact location, whether the RV is in a campground or storage lot, whether the problem is black tank, grey tank, or both, and any gate or access restrictions that could slow an urgent visit.

 No. If several units are affected, say that up front so the request can be triaged appropriately.